Open-Research-Program/HCOE/2022 Summer Targets.md

 # Additional Information
 ## Contributing content to a README.md
-README markdown files or "README.md" files are files that provide a default description when you select on a folder in github.
+"README.md" files are markdown filesthat provide a default description when you select on a folder in github.
 This description you are reading right now was is on a markdown file!
-To learn basics on markdown
+Markdown files require a unique approach to performing tasks (e.g. "bolding" or "Creating a Header" or "Creating a table.")   on your written typed content within the file.
+The rest is no different than writing on a google document.
+See this link learn more about the unique syntax required when typing on a markdown file. https://www.markdownguide.org/basic-syntax/